fmager/real-time/m1_memory_hierarchies/s2_intro_to_gpus.md

 requesting different cache lines.
 What is normally faster, is if, given a work group size of 32, thread A calls for indices 0, 32, 64 and 96, with thread B calling for indices 1, 33, 65 and 97.
 This allows for the work group to call for a minimum of cache lines in lock step and each getting a piece of the cache line.
-This is called *coalesced accessing* and if you ever say that to a GPU programmer, you will see a faint smile on their face.
+This is called *coalesced accessing* and if you ever say that to a GPGPU programmer, you will see a faint smile on their face.
 Think of a jigsaw puzzle, where the pieces are slowly being adjusted.
 Eventually, they all snap into place.
 All of the pieces fit exactly right.